REI Co-op Camp Dreamer XL Review

 Comfort

-REI seems to have taken many of our favorite features from other mattresses and combined them into a better and less expensive (crazy, we know!) camping mat.
-The polyester top is soft, silent, and not even the slightest bit sticky against your bare skin.
+REI seems to have taken many of our favorite features from other mattresses and combined them into a better and less expensive camping mat.
+The polyester top is soft, silent, and not even the slightest bit sticky against bare skin.

 Like your mattress firm?
-You can pump this mat up to nearly bursting with the large foam pump pillow and not lose any air due to the one-way reversible hi-flow TPR valve.
+You can pump this mat up to nearly bursting with the nylon inflation sack and not lose any air due to the one-way high-flow TPR valve.
 For a plusher sleeping experience, you can press on the valve to fine-tune the mat to your preferred level of softness.
-The foam pump doubles as a pillow, should you need one.
-While car camping, you're probably just going to carry along your pillow of choice from home.
-However, the pump/pillow is pretty comfortable, and you can adjust the firmness the same way you would the mat.
-You can also squeeze all the air out of the pillow for more compact storage.
 When we first laid eyes on the Camp Dreamer, we thought the visible air chambers would feel lumpy.
-After testing, we can assure you that you won't notice the chambers, no matter how much you over or underinflate the mat.
+After testing, we can assure you that you won't notice the chambers, no matter how much you over or under-inflate the mat.

 Ease of Use